seanox/aspect-js/manual/datasource.md

 - - -

 # DataSource
-DataSource is an immutable XML-based data repository for static application data.
-It combines structured XML storage with multilingual data separation, optional aggregation, and transformation using XPath and XSLT.

-The concept combines characteristics of a read-only database and a content management system.
-DataSource is designed for data that is provided with the application and accessed primarily through queries and transformations.
+Immutable XML data source for static application data, combining structured XML storage with multilingual data separation, optional aggregation, and transformation capabilities via XPath and XSLT.
+The concept combines the characteristics of a read-only database and a content management system, targeting application-provided data that is accessed primarily through queries and transformations.

-_Why the term NoSQL is used?_

-The term NoSQL is used here in the general sense of a non-relational data model.
-DataSource does not provide a relational database model or SQL interface, but instead uses hierarchical XML data with query and transformation mechanisms.

 ## Contents Overview
 - [Data Storage](#data-storage)